HackTricks-wiki/hacktricks/reversing/cryptographic-algorithms/README.md

 **CryptAcquireContext**

-The **CryptAcquireContext** function is used to acquire a handle to a particular key container within a particular cryptographic service provider (CSP). **This returned handle is used in calls to CryptoAPI** functions that use the selected CSP.
+From [the docs](https://learn.microsoft.com/en-us/windows/win32/api/wincrypt/nf-wincrypt-cryptacquirecontexta): The **CryptAcquireContext** function is used to acquire a handle to a particular key container within a particular cryptographic service provider (CSP). **This returned handle is used in calls to CryptoAPI** functions that use the selected CSP.

 **CryptCreateHash**